 Well, let me share what the world’s most respected Master kombucha brewers and educators Hannah and Alex of Kombucha Kamp have to say:

-I know that I drank it myself with both pregnancies!
+I drank it myself with both pregnancies!

 If you still want to try it to help ward off morning sickness or fatigue, talk to your doctor or midwife.
 You would want to start very small, consuming only a few tablespoons a day with meals, and notice how you feel.
 If you are sensitive, have a weakened immunity, or other medical conditions, it would be best to wait until after you are done being pregnant and/or nursing before trying kombucha.